Helping you to manage your Energy Compliance and Legislative requirements

-Trident offers a range of energy compliance services:
+Trident offers a range of other energy compliance services

 Air Conditioning Inspections are mandatory for all buildings with a cooling capacity of 12kW and above.
 Inspections must be completed by an accredited Air Conditioning Inspector.
 If you control an air conditioning system that is covered by this legislation then you are responsible for ensuring an inspection has been completed and that you have a copy of the inspection report.
 Inspection Reports must be updated every 5 years.

-Trident are fully accredited through CIBSE to complete TM44 compliant inspections and you can contact our Compliance Team on 0345 634 9500 for more information.
+Trident is fully accredited through CIBSE to complete TM44 compliant inspections and you can contact our Compliance Team on 0345 634 9500 for more information.

-Public sector occupiers of larger buildings are required to display their DEC in a prominent position clearly visible to the public.
-The DEC, issued by a certified Energy Assessor, surveys all aspects of energy use in the building, including Air Conditioning, heating, boilers and their controls.
-Display Energy Certificates must be renewed every 12 months.
+Public sector occupiers of larger buildings are required to display their Display Energy Certificate (DEC) in a prominent position clearly visible to the public.
+The DEC, issued by a certified Energy Assessor, surveys all aspects of energy use in the building, including Air Conditioning, heating, boilers, and their controls.
+DECs must be renewed every 12 months.

-Trident are accredited to provide compliant Display Energy Certificates and undertake the associated survey work in order to ensure compliance.
+Trident is accredited to provide compliant Display Energy Certificates and undertake the associated survey work in order to ensure compliance.

 All industrial and commercial users of gas, electricity, and other fossil fuels are likely to pay Climate Change Levy, which appears above the VAT line of the relevant energy bill.
 It is possible to apply for a rebate on this levy (subject to specific production criteria) in exchange for a binding commitment to reduce energy consumption by a pre-agreed amount.
 This is called a Climate Change Agreement.
 Retention of the rebate demands that accurate records of energy consumption and evidence of sufficient reduction are regularly submitted to the relevant authorities.

-Trident already assist a large number of UK manufacturing companies with the implementation and ongoing management of their Climate Change Agreements.
+Trident already assists a large number of UK manufacturing companies with the implementation and ongoing management of their Climate Change Agreements.

 Helping companies to monitor and report energy consumption and carbon emissions and to develop strategies that reduce environmental impact.

-We help organisation report their sustainability performance through effective and efficient reporting on energy consumption, carbon emissions and the generation of energy from renewables portfolios.
+We help organisations report their sustainability performance through effective and efficient reporting on energy consumption, carbon emissions, and the generation of energy from renewables portfolios.
 This helps organisations to communicate their environmental credentials to key stakeholders and customers, as well as to focus their improvement activities in the correct areas of impact.

 To deliver and accurate reporting, we provide data collection and management services.
-Manging the collection, verification and analysis of data across a range of industry and public sector organisations.
+Managing the collection, verification and analysis of data across a range of industry and public sector organisations.

-Once the impact and performance of the business is understood, depending on the nature and complexity of the business and its stakeholders we will then develop an appropriate strategy to reduce environmental and social impact, for example Sustainability Policy and Strategy, Carbon Management Plans, or ISO5001.
+Once the impact and performance of the business are understood, depending on the nature and complexity of the business and its stakeholders we will then develop an appropriate strategy to reduce environmental and social impact, for example, Sustainability Policy and Strategy, Carbon Management Plans, or ISO5001.

 Supporting companies to identify the impact of climate change and the risks this presents to operations and the supply chain.